ronalchn/ajax_pagination/README.md

 ```

 ## Javascript Dependency
-As well as the included ajax_pagination.js file, this gem uses jquery.ba-bbq.js, a jquery plugin.
-This is included in the gem as an asset already to simplify installation. ajax_pagination.js will automatically require jquery.ba-bbq.js.
+As well as the included ajax_pagination.js file, this gem uses jquery.ba-bbq.js and jquery.url.js, which are jquery plugins.
+They are included in the gem as assets already to simplify installation. ajax_pagination.js will automatically require jquery.ba-bbq.js, and jquery.url.js.

-However, if you are already using this (especially a different version of this), simply ensure that your file is named jquery.ba-bbq.js as well, so that it overrides the file in the gem.
+However, if you are already using them (especially if using a different version), simply ensure that your assets directory contains javascript files of the same name to shadow/override the file in the gem.

 The other javascript dependencies rely on gems: jquery-rails, and jquery-historyjs.
 So if they are used, AJAX Pagination should play well with other gems using the libraries.